CHESS Small Grants Program

 • Professional development opportunities related to unit goals

 The CHESS Small Grants Program is intended to support projects where other financial sources have been exhausted or are not available.
-To be eligible for funding, applicants must confirm that they have consulted with their Department Chair and that the request cannot be supported using departmental or unit research overhead funds.
+To be eligible for funding, applicants must confirm that they have consulted with their Department Chair and that the request cannot be supported using departmental or unit research overhead or other funds.

 Awards may not be used to pay for investigator stipends, release time, memberships, or food.
 All normal state purchasing procedures apply.
 If a request is approved, the investigator’s home department will process the payment(s) and the College will transfer or reconcile funds later to cover the expense(s).

-Post-Award Expectations: Within three months of completing a funded project, award recipients should submit to the CHESS Associate Dean of Research and Interdisciplinary Collaboration a brief (1 paragraph) description of how the funding impacted the research project.
+Post-Award Expectations: Within three months of completing a funded project, award recipients should submit to the CHESS Associate Dean for Research and Interdisciplinary Collaboration a brief (1 paragraph) description of how the funding impacted the research project.
 Failure to submit this documentation will result in ineligibility for future CHESS Small Grants Program funding.

 Scoring Rubric